Quasisymmetric functions for nestohedra: Unlabeled rooted trees

 We need some basic notions from Stanley's theory of $P$-partitions.
 A detailed survey of the theory can be found in \cite{S}, \cite{GR}.
-A function $f:T\rightarrow\mathbb{N}$ on vertices of a rooted tree $T$ is called {\it $T$-partition} if $f(v_i)<f(v_j)$ for any oriented edge $v_i\rightarrow v_j\in T$.
-Write $\mathcal{A}(T)$ for the set of all $T$-partitions.
-Let $F(T)$ be the quasisymmetric enumerator
+Let $f:T\rightarrow\mathbb{N}$ be a function on vertices of a rooted tree $T$.
+We call it {\it natural $T$-partition} if $f(v_i)\leq f(v_j)$ for $v_i\leq v_j$ in $T$ and {\it strict $T$-partition} if in addition $f(v_i)<f(v_j)$ for any pair of vertices with $v_i<v_j$ in $T$.
+Write $\mathcal{A}(T)$ for the set of all natural $T$-partitions and $\mathcal{A}_0(T)$ for its subset of strict $T$-partitions.
+Let $F(T)$ be the quasisymmetric enumerator of strict $T$-partitions